syncfusion-content/windowsforms-docs/WindowsForms/PDF/Table.md

   * EndRowLayout
   * BeginCellLayout
   * EndCellLayout

 #### BeginPageLayout

 This event is raised before beginning the page layout.
 The arguments of this event are as follows.

-•Page (read-only): Page on which layout should be performed.
+* Page (read-only): Page on which layout should be performed.

-•Bounds: Size of the PdfLightTable part that should be laid out on the page.
+* Bounds: Size of the PdfLightTable part that should be laid out on the page.

-•Cancel: Enables to cancel layout.
+* Cancel: Enables to cancel layout.

 EndPageLayhis event is raised when layout on a page is finished.
 The arguments of this event are as follows:

-•Result (read-only): Layout result for the current page
+* Result (read-only): Layout result for the current page

-•NextPage: Page on which layout should continue
+* NextPage: Page on which layout should continue

 #### BeginRowLayout

 This event is raised before beginning the row layout of the light table.
 The arguments of this event are as follows:

-•RowIndex (read-only): Index of the row (zero based)
+* RowIndex (read-only): Index of the row (zero based)

-•CellStyle : Style of the cells within the row.
+* CellStyle : Style of the cells within the row.

-•ColumnSpanMap : Array of integers specifying column span.
+* ColumnSpanMap : Array of integers specifying column span.

-•Cancel: Enables to cancel layout.
+* Cancel: Enables to cancel layout.

-•IgnoreColumnFormat: Gets or sets a value indicating whether column string format should be ignored.
+* IgnoreColumnFormat: Gets or sets a value indicating whether column string format should be ignored.

-•Skip: Enables to skip the entire row.
+* Skip: Enables to skip the entire row.

-•MinimalHeight: Enables to specify the minimal row height, which is used to preserve space for images.
+* MinimalHeight: Enables to specify the minimal row height, which is used to preserve space for images.

 The following code example illustrates how to set the row height using BeginRowLayout event:

-[C#]
+{% highlight c# %}